 It’s important, therefore, that retailers accommodate each customer and keep the process pleasant and seamless.
 In today’s competitive world of retail, it’s critical to provide a rewarding experience through the point of purchase.

-This is a good reminder for anyone who hasn’t made the switch yet.
+This is a good reminder for anyone who hasn’t yet made the switch to modern POS payment technology.
 Tap-and-pay is much faster than EMV chip payments and much safer than a traditional swiped transaction (remember, the retail store is now responsible for compensating all fraudulent swiped transactions).

 Contactless payments have been adopted by all major credit cards.
 Though the technology has been around for some time, it’s only recently starting to take off.
 According to a JP Morgan study from 2017, about 20% of U.S. consumers prefer contactless payments.
 It is, however, more common internationally.